kruthika300/pioneers/README.md

 *SAI NITISH

-TOOLS USED in making of the project :
+__TOOLS USED in making of the project :

-.
 Ecplise

-. postgresql
+postgresql

-. star uml
+star uml